 Leadership in Special & Inclusive Education (Graduate Certificate)

 The Leadership in Special & Inclusive Education Graduate Certificate helps position educators to lead change and innovation in special education.
 The certificate grounds leaders in special education policy and law, while exploring advancements in practice, research, and policy.
 Graduates will gain a deep understanding of inclusive practices and methods for implementation and reform.
-Further, they will be prepared to lead and influence special education services in a variety of district or individual school settings.
+Further, they will be prepared to lead and influence systems change in a variety of state, district, and/or school settings.

 In order to enroll in the online graduate certificate, a Bachelor’s degree is required.